 Chimney breasts and fireplaces

 Repair category 1

-Notes It is assumed that the stove has been installed in accordance with manufacturer's recommendations for fluing and ventilation and has always utilised the correct type of fuel.
-The appliance has not been tested by ourselves and is therefore presumed in full, safe working order.
-The flue should be regularly swept.
+Notes It is assumed that the gas fire has been installed in accordance with the manufacturer's recommendations for fluing and ventilation and that this has been regularly checked and tested.
+All test documentation should be obtained and authenticated at the point of sale.
+In the absence of any such documentation, the appliance should be tested by a registered engineer prior to use.